Jussie Smollett: Where does the 'Empire' actor's career go from here?

 The case of "Empire" actor Jussie Smollett has been filled with so many twists, turns and stunning reversals that making predictions about the next chapter of his career is like playing a game of Yahtzee, according to one crisis communications expert.

-"Every day we're rolling more dice and we're getting completely different numbers," said Richard S. Levick, founder of Levick, a Washington, D.C., communications firm.
+"Every day we're rolling more dice and we're getting completely different numbers," said Richard S. Levick, founder of Levick, a Washington-based communications firm.

-But now that Chicago prosecutors have dropped all 16 charges against Smollett, who had been accused of staging a hate crime attack on himself in January, attention could soon shift to the 36-year-old performer's future in Hollywood.
-Smollett and his legal team have denied any wrongdoing.
+But now that Chicago prosecutors have dropped all 16 charges against Smollett, who had been accused of staging a hate crime attack on himself in January, attention could soon shift to his future in Hollywood.
+Smollett, 36, has denied any wrongdoing.

 "I think his reputation has been very severely damaged by this case, and he can't expect everything to go right back to normal," said Eden Gillott, president of a crisis communications firm that represents businesses, athletes and celebrities.
 "But if he is patient and hard-working, it's possible to come back from this."